insight-platform/Savant/docs/adapters.md

 - `SKIP_FRAMES_WITHOUT_OBJECTS` - flag that indicates whether frames with `0` objects should be ignored in output; the default value is `False`;
 - `SOURCE_ID` - optional filter to filter out frames with a specific source ID only;
 - `SOURCE_ID_PREFIX` - optional filter to filter out frames with a source ID prefix only;
-- `IN-ENDPOINT` - ZeroMQ socket endpoint for the adapter's input, i.e., the framework output; the default value is `ipc:///tmp/zmq-sockets/output-video.ipc`;
+- `ZMQ_ENDPOINT` - ZeroMQ socket endpoint for the adapter's input, i.e., the framework output; the default value is `ipc:///tmp/zmq-sockets/output-video.ipc`;
-- `IN_TYPE` - ZeroMQ socket type for the adapter's input; the default value is `SUB`, can also be set to `ROUTER` or `REP`;
+- `ZMQ_TYPE` - ZeroMQ socket type for the adapter's input; the default value is `SUB`, can also be set to `ROUTER` or `REP`;
-- `IN_BIND` - flag specifies whether the adapter's input should be bound or connected to the specified endpoint; If `True`, the input is bound; otherwise, it's connected; the default value is `False`.
+- `ZMQ_BIND` - flag specifies whether the adapter's input should be bound or connected to the specified endpoint; If `True`, the input is bound; otherwise, it's connected; the default value is `False`.

 Example: